 Prof. Carlos Hinrichsen

-Professor Carlos Hinrichsen graduated as an industrial designer in Chile in 1982 and earned a master’s degree in engineering in Japan in 1991.
-Throughout his career, he has focused on product development and analysis, working on projects for clients such as Fiat in Turin and Energías Renovables in the Canary Islands, where he collaborated with Carmelo Di Bartolo, former CEO of BTS Design Innovation and current founder and CEO of Di Bartolo Design-Research.
+Carlos Hinrichsen graduated as an industrial designer in Chile in 1982 and earned a master’s degree in engineering in Japan in 1991.
+Over the course of his career, he has consistently focused on the interface between product development, design analysis and innovation.
+His professional portfolio includes collaborations with Fiat in Turin and renewable energy initiatives in the Canary Islands, where he worked alongside Carmelo Di Bartolo – former CEO of BTS Design Innovation and now founder and CEO of Di Bartolo Design-Research.

-As dean, he led the Faculty of Business, Engineering and Digital Arts at Gabriela Mistral University in Santiago from 2014 to 2016.
-From 2016 to 2017, he served as Senior Managing Coordinator in the Faculty of Engineering at the Pontifical Catholic University of Chile.
-He is currently the Director of the School of Digital Design and Creative Industries at San Sebastián University in Santiago.
-This university aims to support Chile’s transition from an efficiency-based to an innovation-based economy through initiatives that combine applied research, innovation, business, design, digital transformation, technology, and engineering.
+From 2014 to 2016, he served as dean of the Faculty of Business, Engineering and Digital Arts at Gabriela Mistral University in Santiago.
+In 2016, he was appointed senior managing coordinator in the Faculty of Engineering at the Pontifical Catholic University of Chile, where he remained until 2017.
+Carlos Hinrichsen is currently director of the School of Digital Service Design at the Universidad San Sebastián in Santiago, Chile.
+The university aims to support the country’s transition from an efficiency-based to an innovation-based economy through projects and initiatives that combine applied research, innovation, business, design, digital transformation, technology and engineering.

 Red Dot in an interview with Prof. Carlos Hinrichsen